biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Alpha Diversity Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you run alpha diversity, you will have an interactive diversity boxplot that shows how different measures of alpha diversity correlate with different metadata categories:
+Each alpha diversity analysis will output an interactive boxplot that shows how that alpha diversity metric correlates with different metadata categories:

 .. figure::  images/alpha_diversity_boxplot.png
    :align:   center